What is Lifeline?

 Consumers may also qualify for Lifeline if their total household income does not exceed 135% of the Federal Poverty Guidelines.

-Once you have been verified, use the JCE Enrollment form by clicking the button below.
-One of our representatives will follow up with you after you have completed the form to make sure you are approved.
+Once you have been verified, use the JCE enrollment form by clicking the button below.
+One of our representatives will follow up with you after you have completed the form online to make sure you are approved.